FooQoo/PRChecklistify/README.md

 ## Usage

 ### Getting Started
-1. Navigate to any GitHub Pull Request page
+1. Navigate to a GitHub Pull Request or GitLab Merge Request page
 2. Open the Chrome side panel (extension icon in toolbar)
 3. Configure your AI API key in the settings
 4. Click "Analyze PR" to generate an AI-powered checklist